atthehotcorner/shl-project/README.md

 Gracefully quit the shell.
 The shell should also exit if it receives the end of file.

 ### Other Commands
-Status: Not implemented
+Status: Incomplete *piping, input, output, error, background not implemented*

   cmd [arg]* [|cmd [arg]*]* [< fn1] [ >[>] fn2 ] [ 2>fn3 || 2>&1 ] [&]

 Any command of this form can be accepted along with its arguments, pipes, and I/O redirection if present.
-Note that the I/O redirection can only appear at the end of the line in your shell.

 The construct 2>file redirects the standard error of the program to file, while 2>&1 connects the standard error of the program to its standard output.

 If cmd does not contain a /, the shell must check the directories on the path that is the value of the environment variable path for the commands.
-Only check those directories that are on the path, i.e., if the current directory is not in the path, do not look in the current directory.
+Only those directories that are on the path, i.e., if the current directory is not in the path, do not look in the current directory.
 Only if the file exists and is executable, it should be run.

-You must also be able to handle piping and I/O redirection on builtin commands.
+Piping and I/O redirection on builtin commands.
 If & exists at the end of the line, then the shell will execute this command in the backgound.
-If & doesn’t exist, then the shell will wait for this command to finish
+If & doesn’t exist, then the shell will wait for this command to finish.

 ### Environment Variable Expansion ${variable}
-Status: Not implemented
+Status: Partial *doesn't work when in quotes or as part of words (no whitespace inbetween)*

 It is also possible to include environment variables as part of words inside command lines.
 The shell reads all the characters from ${ to the next } and assumes it is the name of a variable.
 The value, if any, of the variable is substituted.